Partnerships for Innovation (PFI)

 The Research Partnerships (PFI-RP) track provides an opportunity to support technology development activities through a multi-organization collaboration.
 NSF recognizes that interdisciplinary collaboration is often needed to achieve successful technology development.

-This proposal track supports a research consortium ecosystem focused on a clear project thrust.
+This proposal track supports a research consortium ecosystem with a defined project.
 It allows for partnerships between academic researchers and a variety of third-party organizations (such as industry, non-academic research institutions, federal laboratories, public or non-profit technology transfer organizations, and/or other universities) to conduct applied research in highly collaborative, multidisciplinary teams, on problems typically beyond the reach of a single researcher.

 NSF currently supports numerous research consortia (e.g., Engineering Research Centers, Industry-University Cooperative Research Centers, Science and Technology Centers, Nanoscale Science and Engineering Centers, Materials Research Science and Engineering Centers, Centers for Chemical Innovation, and others).
 Such consortia could participate in PFI-RP proposals.